 - 6.5 The appraisal period for all staff will be 12 months.
-However, the school operates different appraisal periods for different groups of staff as follows: - For teaching staff the appraisal period will run from September to August

-- For support staff the appraisal period will run from April to March - 6.6 In line with the school's Pay Policy, teachers' salaries will be reviewed annually with effect from 1 September and no later than 31 October (or 31 December in the case of the Headteacher). - 6.7 Where a member of staff starts their employment with the school or changes post part way through an appraisal cycle, the Headteacher shall determine appraisal arrangements for the remainder of the appraisal period, with a view to bringing their cycle into line with the cycle for other staff as soon as possible.
+However, the school operates different appraisal periods for different groups of staff as follows: - For teaching staff the appraisal period will run from 1st September to 31st August. - For support staff the appraisal period will run from 1st April to 31st March. - 6.6 In line with the school's Pay Policy, teachers' salaries will be reviewed annually with effect from 1 September and no later than 31 October (or 31 December in the case of the Headteacher). - 6.7 Where a member of staff starts their employment with the school or changes post part way through an appraisal cycle, the Headteacher shall determine appraisal arrangements for the remainder of the appraisal period, with a view to bringing their cycle into line with the cycle for other staff as soon as possible.
 This may also apply to staff starting or returning from maternity or long-term sickness absence part-way through the appraisal period or those successfully completing their statutory induction or probationary period or coming out of Developing Performance or Capability processes.
-In such situations either shorter-term or longer-term targets may be set, linked to the end of the current or next appraisal cycle respectively. - 6.8 Where an employee is moving between roles within the school then there will be a review of their performance and development targets and their appraisal arrangements. - 6.9 Where an individual is employed on a fixed term contract for a period between 1 term and 12 months, the length of the appraisal period will be determined by the duration of the contract. - 6.10 Where an appraiser is absent for an extended period, or leaves the employment of the school during the cycle, the Headteacher will ensure that alternative arrangements are put in place and communicated to the appraisee.
+In such situations either shorter-term or longer-term targets may be set, linked to the end of the current or next appraisal cycle respectively. - 6.8 Where an employee is moving between roles within the school then there will be a review of their performance and development targets and their appraisal arrangements. - 6.9 Where an individual is employed on a fixed term contract for a period between 1 term and 12 months, the length of the appraisal period will be determined by the duration of the contract.